Alba Party: 2024 general election

 In November 2023, Salmond confirmed that the Alba Party would field candidates at the 2024 United Kingdom general election.
 In total, 19 candidates stood, including their sitting MPs: Kenny MacAskill and Neale Hanvey.
 At a press conference prior to candidate nominations closing, Salmond confirmed that he was not among the Alba candidates to be seeking election, instead telling journalists that it was his intention to contest the Banffshire and Buchan Coast seat at the next Scottish Parliament election.

 The Proclaimers endorsed the party's campaign to save the Grangemouth Oil Refinery in the election.

 In the election, Alba received 11,784 votes (0.5%), and were unsuccessful in returning any MPs.

 Additionally, none of the candidates were successful in retaining their £500 election deposit, having failed to reach the 5% threshold required to do so.

 Their best result came in Cowdenbeath and Kirkcaldy, where Hanvey took 2.8% of the vote.
 MacAskill received 638 votes (1.5%) in Alloa and Grangemouth, coming behind Eva Comrie who ran as an independent.
 Alba did not put up candidates in the North East of Scotland.
 As a result, Salmond admitted that he had voted SNP in his home constituency of Aberdeenshire North and Moray East.

 Death of Alex Salmond and 2025 leadership contest

 On 12 October 2024, Salmond died suddenly of a heart attack at the age of 69, whilst attending an event in North Macedonia.
 Under the party's constitution, the depute leader would become acting leader whenever the role is vacant, holding office until a leadership election could be held.
 As a result, Kenny MacAskill became the interim leader.

 On 9 January 2025, Ash Regan announced that she would be running in the leadership election to succeed Salmond.

 In addition to the election of a new leader, the party also had a contest for the role of depute leader, which saw Chris McEleny and Neale Hanvey stand for the position.

-On 26 March 2025, MacAskill was announced as the next leader of Alba, securing 52.3% of the vote to Regan's 47.7%.
+On 26 March 2025, MacAskill was announced as the new leader of Alba, securing 52.3% of the vote to Regan's 47.7%.
 Hanvey won the depute leadership election.